 Sometimes bad breath originates from infections in the sinuses, which drip infected mucus down the back of the throat.
 The infected mucus enters the stomach and typically there is insufficient stomach acid to kill the bacteria.
 Patients like this are commonly prescribed antibiotics, which harm the intestinal microbiome, and eventually promote digestive and liver problems.
 So you can see that overcoming and preventing sinus infections is important for long term good health.
 Mucus is the perfect breeding ground for bacteria, therefore it’s important to make sure you’re not producing too much of it.

 Excess mucus production is a common symptom of food sensitivity, and gluten, wheat, dairy products and corn are the usual culprits.
-Removing those foods from your diet may give you significant relief from sinus congestion.
+Removing these foods from your diet may give you significant relief from sinus congestion.
 It’s also important to clear a lingering infection.
 Garlic, vitamin D, Astragalus and Echinacea are all powerful infection fighters and are found in Cold Eze capsules.
 For stubborn infections, pulse on a weekly rotation with BactoClear, that contains Philodendron to supply berberine, and essential oils of oregano, thyme, and clove, to eliminate the microbial tendency to develop supplement resistance.

 - Dry mouth